snowplow/documentation/docs/getting-started-on-snowplow-open-source/faq/index.md

 ---
-title: "Quick Start FAQ"
-date: "2021-07-08"
+title: "Open Source quick start: frequently asked questions"
+sidebar_label: "Frequently asked questions"
-sidebar_position: 0
+sidebar_position: 4
 ---

-## Why is there a limit on throughput?

-Each Snowplow application is deployed as a docker image on a single EC2/ CE instance.
-This, along with the streams themselves (AWS only), are the limiting factor when it comes to throughput.
-We made this decision for the following reasons:

-- We wanted to keep the costs of this experience low, and using ECS fargate or kubernetes would be more expensive
-- A single instance per application is more than enough resource for a proof of concept or first production use case and to get you started with our OSS

 ## How do I shut down the pipeline?

 If you would like to shut down your pipeline then you can easily do so by running `terraform destroy`.

-Note that if you want to delete your S3 bucket and Postgres databases you would need to do that from within the AWS or Google cloud console.
-If you want to maintain these then you can - just be aware that next time you spin up your pipeline you might see errors when the script to create the S3 bucket and Postgres DBs is running.
+Note that if you want to delete your S3 bucket or Postgres database, you would need to do that from within the AWS or GCP console.
+If you want to maintain these then you can - just be aware that next time you spin up your pipeline you might see some errors.

 ## How do I make the pipeline production ready?

+Each Snowplow application is deployed as a docker image on a single EC2 / CE instance.
+This, along with the streams themselves (AWS only), are the limiting factors when it comes to throughput.

 If you are at the point where you would like to deliver higher volume production use cases, then here are some general guidelines on delivering a highly available, auto scaling pipeline: